tiawl/sedjutsu/README.md

 ## Status

 Currently this repository only contains scripts to deal with JSON.
 But it is not dedicated to this task.
-I will fill it with other usecases with time.
+I will fill it with other scripts covering other usecases with time.

 ## Contributing